 Projects submitted to Hays County should be consistent with the goals and priorities set forth in the 2012 Hays County Parks, Open Space and Natural Areas Master Plan.
 Applicants are highly encouraged to review the Master Plan and understand how your project correlates and aligns with the goals and priorities identified within the 2012 Master Plan.
-Hays County currently has 15 recommended projects by the first Parks and Open Space Advisory Commission (POSAC) formed prior to the proposition passing.
+Hays County currently has 15 recommended projects by the first Parks and Open Space Advisory Commission (POSAC) formed in 2020 prior to the approval of Proposition A by Hays County residents.
 Additional project submissions are to be expected.
 This will require an in-depth reevaluation of the existing recommended projects, with this newly formed POSAC 2.0, so that all projects receiving funding from either the general bond sales or the CWSRF are vetted appropriately.
 The value of these projects ranges from $75 million to $150 million (and potentially in excess of that amount) with entities providing matching funds.

 The categorical language of Proposition A is meant to address four different, but often overlapping, project types:

 - Urban Parks – which includes but is not limited to recreational facilities, courts, or fields, assembly areas for recreation and/or education, pocket parks, and the like;

 - Conservation and Open Space – this pertains to acquiring acreage to protect and conserve wildlife corridors; to protect rare, threatened and endangered species habitat; and protecting historical and cultural landscapes;

 - Connectivity – which includes but is not limited to hiking and biking trails, bridges over waterways, and connection to existing trail systems;